DVS-devtools/GamifiveSDK/readme.md

 <h1>GamefiveSDK 0.4</h1>
-<p>This is the how-to for Game Developers, you have to follow all steps to install and use GamifiveSDK.</p>
+<p>This is the how-to for game developers for integrating GamefiveSDK into their games.</p>

+<b>Note:</b> the SDK was previously called GamefiveSDK, now it has been aliased as GamifiveSDK so both names can be used.

 <h2>Instructions</h2>